xgbuils/iterarray/README.md

 [![Coverage Status][5]][6]
 [![Dependency Status][7]][8]

-`IterArray` is an iterable adapter that, given an iterable/generator or iterator, creates a new indexable lazy iterable yhat provides `nth` and `slice` methods.
+`IterArray` is an iterable adapter that, given an iterable/generator or iterator, creates a new indexable lazy iterable that provides `nth` and `slice` methods.

 Performance of IterArray instances are optimized for `Array` and primitive string iterables.